XA1NE/MyBMS/my-bms-controllers/README.md

+# IoT devices simulation program
-# This is the simulator.py script that creates objects of IoT device classes. to run all you have to do is install Python 3 and use "python3 simulator.py" command in the terminal.
+This program uses simulator.py script that creates objects of IoT device classes. to run all you have to do is install Python 3 and use "python3 simulator.py" command in the terminal.